GeoMOER/moer-base-r/docs/units/_unit07/unit07-05_for-loops.md

 ## 7    a    y   2.645751   8.366600
 ```

-##Building a data type in a loop
+## Building a new variable with a loop

 The above examples show how to modify an existing variable.
-If you want to keep your original values but safe the results in a new variable, you have to to define it first outside the loop.
+If you want to keep your original values but safe the results in a new variable, you have to define it first outside the loop.
 Afterwards you modify it within the loop so
 it is similar to the task above.

 For example, if you want to convert the elements of vector a to lower case and store the results in another vector, the following would be necessary: